 Animal cruelty laws in the US state of Iowa are some of the weakest, ranking 48th out of 50 states.
 This abysmal ranking is partly because there are no felony charges for animal cruelty and no legal definition of basic standards for animal care.

 Some lawmakers are pushing to change this, following horrific cases of animal abuse in the area, but will it be enough?
-One particular proposal, ‘House File 737’, was approved this month and aims to add a felony charge as a first offense in cases of animal torture.
+One particular proposal, ‘House File 737’, was approved this month and aims to add a felony charge as a first offence in cases of animal torture.
 It will also remove ambiguous language from the legislation that makes it difficult for law enforcement to charge offenders with torture.
 It further gives judges the opportunity to demand a psychiatric evaluation for someone convicted of animal torture.

 Recent animal cruelty cases included the discovery of four dead animals and three dozen starving dogs at a kennel in Pottawattamie County, and more than 150 animals seized at a puppy mill in North Iowa.